STL2600/going-commando-talk/02-mutt.md

 * imapfw to sync email locally
 * Davmail - Exchange Gateway

-( Not responsible if you piss off your mail admins! )
+*DISCLAIMER:* Not responsible if you piss off your mail admins!

 ---